modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-1.md

 	[N18] Blackett and Occhialini study the passage of particles through cloud chambers (1932).

-	[N19] Cockcroft and Walton artificially produced transmutation of atoms (1932).
+	[N19] Cockcroft and Walton artificially produce transmutation of atoms (1932).

 	[N20] Wigner studies the force binding the nucleons together and their symmetries (1933).